How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 What does my inner critic need to hear in order to rest?

 You are not the voice in your mind that says you are too much or not enough.
-You are the one who hears that voice and chooses something softer and truer.
+You are the one who notices that voice and chooses something softer and more truthful.

 Healing does not mean pretending hard things never happened.
 It means honoring what shaped you while releasing what no longer belongs in your life.
 You are allowed to outgrow old stories.
 You are allowed to believe something kinder about yourself.

-So when the old narrative appears, notice it, name it, breathe, and remind yourself that you have room for a new story.
-You are not broken, you are becoming.
+When the old narrative appears, notice it.
+Name it.
+Breathe.
+And gently remind yourself that there is room for a new story.

 Your Turn to Reflect